 GWG Votes Does the proposed SRL offer a significant value proposition?
-Yes: Impressive list of users and the models proposed; especially the tumoroids are interesting 14 and relatively rare.
+Yes: 14 Impressive list of users and the models proposed; especially the tumoroids are interesting and relatively rare.
 The program consolidates a strong stem cell community.
 Providing access to normal neural and breast adult stem cell-based models, especially the cancer organoid models, is a real strength as these models are not widely available in the SRL network.
 This is a strong proposal that will likely enhance access to stem cell and organoid technologies to underserved populations in the region.
-Inis is a strong application that will consolidate labs, increase efficiencies and advance stem cell research.
-The service offenings are extensive.
-This team is commuted to knowledge sharing and improving educational access and resources to advance CIPM's mission No: 0 • none Ŭ GWG Votes Is the project well planned and designed?
-Yes: • The project plan is clear and detailed.
+This is a strong application that will consolidate labs, increase efficiencies and advance stem cell research.
+The service offerings are extensive.
+This team is committed to knowledge sharing and improving educational access and resources to advance CIRM's mission.
+0 none GWG Votes Is the project well planned and designed?
+Yes: 13 The project plan is clear and detailed.
 The sustainability plan is well planned and convincing.
-13 • The proposed organoid models are robust and appropriate for serving the anticipated users.
+The proposed organoid models are robust and appropriate for serving the anticipated users.
 An additional benefit is they have onsite manufacturing, which gives them the entire ecosystem from discovery to manufacture.
 The SRL will operate in a renovated space that will assemble state-of-the-art instruments and technologies and centralize the development and establishment of organoid/3D culture model generation.
 Minor weakness: While access to genetically modified cells for organoid production is discussed, no details for how this will be achieved are provided.
-Are these existing NPCs/IPSCs?
-This is important, as implementation of these methods can take up significant They have the user do of control denors and nationts.
-Storage and methods to keep track of it They have thousands of control donors and patients.
+Are these existing NPCs/iPSCs?
+This is important, as implementation of these methods can take up significant resources and time.
+They have thousands of control donors and patients.
 Storage and methods to keep track of it all may be challenging - how will this be achieved?
-No: • I am not convinced the 350 sq ft facility will be sufficient to serve the needs of the prospective 1 users.
+No: 1 I am not convinced the 350 sq ft facility will be sufficient to serve the needs of the prospective users.
 The availability of teaching lab space mitigates that concern for the courses.
 GWG Votes Is the project feasible?
-Yes: Strong existing expertise forms the basis for the SRL services and training.
-Currently, the 14 proposed work is being done in various labs - this will bring these assets together in a single space.
-The institution has a proven track record of conducting a large array of preclinical experiments and clinical thats with biologics and stem cells.
-Collaborative interactions among • Excellent loadership with experience with similar programs.
-The project has strong Excellent reducising with experience with similar programs.
+Yes: 14 Strong existing expertise forms the basis for the SRL services and training.
+Currently, the proposed work is being done in various labs - this will bring these assets together in a single space.
+The institution has a proven track record of conducting a large array of preclinical experiments and clinical trials with biologics and stem cells.
+Collaborative interactions among diverse researchers are proven.
+Excellent leadership with experience with similar programs.
 The project has strong institutional support.
-In the past 15 years the institution has flourished with CIRM support (over 50 awards: ~200M) leading to 23 discovery and translational research projects 12 clinical trials and the establishment of a stem cell Alpha Clinic.
+In the past 15 years the institution has flourished with CIRM support (over 50 awards; ~200M), leading to 23 discovery and translational research projects, 12 clinical trials and the establishment of a stem cell Alpha Clinic.
 They have excellent institutional commitment in terms of space and money.
 The proposal includes an excellent sustainability plan.
 While all upper level managers are in place and experienced, activities associated with this project will be in addition to their current duties.